LITdevs/.github/profile/README.md

 We're a team of two ([Vukky](https://sus.omg.lol) and [Skelly](https://profile.omg.lol/null)) creating some random software, you know, just for fun!

 LIT Devs was founded in June of 2020, and we're not planning to stop making things any time soon.

-In case you're wondering, the *LIT* in LIT Devs is pronounced [as one word](https://upload.wikimedia.org/wikipedia/commons/0/0e/En-us-lit.ogg).
+Abandoned projects are stored in the [LIT Devs archive](https://github.com/LITdevs-archive).

 ## So what are you making?
 <img align="left" width="100" height="100" src="https://raw.githubusercontent.com/Vukkyy/vukmoji/master/emojis/static/vukkyminer.png">